Deposit insurance: South Africa

-As of 2021 the South African Reserve Bank has formed the Corporation for Deposit Insurance, although no effective date had yet been promulgated.
-The CoDI project was created in line with the Financial Sector Laws Amendment Bill introduced to Parliament in the same year, and Discussion Papers published in 2017.
+The Corporation for Deposit Insurance (CODI), a subsidiary of the South African Reserve Bank, was launched in April 2024.
+It insures up to R100,000 per depositor in the event of a bank failure.

 Americas

 Brazil

 In Brazil, the creation of deposit insurance was authorized by Resolution 2197 of 1995, the National Monetary Council.
 This standard mandated the creation of a protection mechanism for credit holders against financial institutions, called "Credit Guarantee Fund" (FGC).
 Currently, the FGC is regulated by Resolution 4222 of 2013.
 The Fiscal Responsibility Act prohibits the use of public funds to finance the losses, so it is formed exclusively by compulsory contributions from the participating institutions.
 The warranty is limited to R$250,000 per depositor.
-More recently, the Guarantor Credit Union Fund (FGCoop) was created, in order to protect depositors of credit unions and cooperative banks.
+The Guarantor Credit Union Fund (FGCoop) was created in order to protect depositors of credit unions and cooperative banks.
 As the FGC, the FGCoop guarantees up to R$250,000 and consists of compulsory contributions of cooperatives and cooperative banks.